SystemsApproach/private5g/intro.rst

-Finally, in addition to the long-established 3GPP standards body and the set of national regulatory agencies around the world, a new organization—called the Open-RAN Alliance (O-RAN)—has recently been established to focus on "opening up the Radio Access Network".
-We'll see specifically what this means and how the O-RAN and differs from the 3GPP in Chapter 4, but for now, its existence highlights an important dynamic in the industry: 3GPP has become a vendor-dominated organization, with network operators (AT&T and China Mobile were the founding members) creating O-RAN to break vendor lock-in.
+Finally, in addition to the long-established 3GPP standards body and the set of national regulatory agencies around the world, a new organization—called the *Open-RAN Alliance (O-RAN)* —has recently been established to focus on "opening up the Radio Access Network".
+We'll see specifically what this means and how the O-RAN differs from the 3GPP in Chapter 4, but for now, its existence highlights an important dynamic in the industry: 3GPP has become a vendor-dominated organization, with network operators (AT&T and China Mobile were the founding members) creating O-RAN to break vendor lock-in.